BennyDalby/d4dalby/README.md

-Listed above are a few apps that i have worked on.I worked in Accenture as a Software Engineering Analyst and in Philips as a Senior iOS developer .
+Listed above are a few apps that i have created.I worked in Accenture as a Software Engineering Analyst for 2 years and in Philips as a Senior iOS developer for one year.